 “All said and done, I thoroughly enjoyed my time at The Ohio State University studying Philosophy and Political Science.
 The professors who taught me, the courses I have taken, the people I met, directly and indirectly shaped who I am, and more importantly, gave me the tools to think for myself.
 I guess Philosophy is like a sort of knowledge best described as 'What is seen, cannot be unseen'.
 I can no longer pretend to live the unexamined life e.g. working mechanically 9-5, rushing to get a job just because everyone else has one.
 On top of that, Philosophy managed to instill a love of wisdom in me.
 I'm reading Marx and Adam Smith on my own out of pure interest and curiosity.
 Hopefully I will keep on learning, forever.”

-"I studied Philosophy at Ohio State from 2011 to 2014, graduating from Ohio State in May 2014 with a Bachelor of Arts in Philosophy with a Minor in English.
-I immediately entered law school at Ohio State the following semester; I am now entering my third year.
-The Summer of 2015, I interned at the Department of Energy in Washington D.C.
-The Spring of 2016, I interned for the Ohio House Democratic Caucus.
-This past Summer, Summer 2016, I interned for the Ohio Environmental Council.
-In addition to my legal pursuits, I am writing a science fiction novel and look forward to my marriage in August 2016.
+"I graduated from Ohio State in May 2014 with a Bachelor of Arts in Philosophy with a Minor in English.
+I immediately entered law school at Ohio State the following semester.
+During law school, I interned at the Department of Energy in Washington D.C, for the Ohio House Democratic Caucus and for the Ohio Environmental Council.
+Currently, I am the Ohio Environmental Council first Law Fellow.
+In addition to my legal pursuits, I am writing a science fiction novel.

 "Philosophy differs from other degrees because it changes how you think, as opposed to requiring you to regurgitate information onto a test.
-Following law school, I plan to pursue a career in Environmental Law.
-My philosophical studies directly impacted this decision.
+My philosophical studies directly impacted my choice to pursue a career in Environmental Law.
 In assessing what 'career' I chose to pursue, I thought not about what I wanted to do, but what I could do that could maximize well-being for the most people around me.
 My mind assessed my career path through a morally responsible philosophical lens, a lens that only exists because of my philosophy degree.

 "When I think back to my undergraduate career, its not about what I learned, but how I learned.
 I can remember seeing new ways to think about theism in Professor Rudavsky's Philosophy of Religion classes; new methods of moral analysis in Professors D'Arm's and Svavarsdottir's classes; and new techniques of understanding difficult texts in Professor Shabel's classes.
 In fact, my novel was inspired by topics in Professor Samuels' Cognitive Science class.
 Every day, I see Philosophy impacting my life, and I hope future students at Ohio State seriously consider philosophy for their education career at Ohio State so they can have similar experiences."

 "After graduating from OSU in December 2014, I took some time off from school and participated in a teaching assistantship program in France.
 My experience in France was both difficult and wonderful, as I learned a lot about myself and my goals while immersing myself in new situations everyday and acquiring important language skills.
 I came back to Columbus in May 2016, having decided to apply to graduate programs in dietetics.
-As of now, I am taking prerequisite classes at OSU and will be applying to programs at UNC Chapel Hill and OSU this coming fall.
+As of 2018, I am in the second year of the Coordinated Graduate Program for Medical Dietetics at OSU.

 "Although I will not be pursuing a graduate degree in philosophy, I will be forever grateful to the philosophy department at OSU, which taught me how to read well, write analytically, and think logically, all of which are skills that transcend career choice.
 Having these skills in graduate school is vital to success, and I am confident that my philosophical training will serve me well as a dietician.
 Furthermore, philosophy has opened my mind to different worldviews and has instilled in me a passion for questioning what is and what could be.
 Philosophy is about much more than abstract arguments; it is about how the world works and how people function within it and with each other.
 Being able to understand people on this level is immensely important in every aspect of life, and I would not have developed that skill without philosophical training."